Vipeen21/Vipeen21/README.md

 - 😄 Pronouns: he/him.
 - ⚡ Fun fact: I am a multicultural, multi linguistic and multi regional guy. 😃😃

+### About my github resources
+I have uploaded some of my projects that i have implemented and learnt during my Ph.D.
+Here you will get latex, python and r files with their applications in econometrics, finance and machine learning.
+I have also added some courses in economics, statistics, finance and machine learning.
+Do checkout them also.
 | Course      | Description | Repos |
 | :-----        |    :----:   |  ----:  |
 | <a href='https://vipeen21.github.io'>Bayesian Statistic using Python</a>      | This training will walk you through all the must-know concepts related to bayesian statistics with applications in economics, finance and machine learning with code examples in python.
 Core concepts covered are: <b>bayesian inference</b>,  <b>bayesian estimator</b>,  <b>loss function</b>,  etc.      | [link](https://github.com/Vipeen21/courses) |